 We at St Peter's College take our responsibilities very seriously.
 This includes our social responsiblity.

 We focus our social responsibility efforts on these areas:

 St Peter's College encourages all students in Grades 8 to 10 to participate in the Social Responsibility Programme.
 This is a programme aimed at instilling in children a sense of contribution to and appreciation of their community.

-The programme supports our core values of respect, relationships and responsibility, thus extending these to the outside community.
+The programme supports our core values of respect, relationships, responsibility and resilience, thus extending these to the outside community.
 This creates a realisation in students of their self-worth.